Chapter 1 : Beginnings

 “Who’s Lord Voldemort?” asked Lily as Charlotte folded the paper in her lap with that article on top.
 I offered Charlotte a Pumpkin Pasty, setting it on top of the newspaper’s photo of Voldemort’s nasty-looking face.
 He scowled as he got crumbs in his eyes.

 “He’s this new Dark wizard,” she responded, picking up her pastry.
 “I’ve never heard of him before.
 But apparently he just killed some Muggles.”

 “Maybe it was an awful Muggle,” said Severus indifferently.

 Amanda snatched the paper from Charlotte’s hands, and her expression became darker with each line she read.
 “Well, I don’t understand most of the words in here, but it sounds like this Voldemort doesn’t think Muggle-borns are proper wizards.”
 She looked up at Lily nervously.

 My father had said something similar once.
 But I was talking with a Mudblood right now, and she seemed like a very sweet person.
 How could anyone not think Lily was a proper witch?
 She had a wand and she was going to Hogwarts, just like me.

-And it made me wonder – what if my father was wrong?
-What if purebloods weren’t better?
+And it made me wonder – what would Dad think about this new wizard?
 Starting today I was away from home… I had to learn how to think on my own.
 And after hearing of the extremes to which Lord Voldemort was taking his pureblood obsession, I wasn’t sure I wanted to believe my father anymore.

 An uncomfortable silence had descended upon our group, but Amanda suddenly asked, “Erm, I’ve got some Exploding Snap cards, anyone want to play?”
 She stood up and grabbed some cards out of her trunk.